 The fortress complex includes remnants of a ruined palace, surrounded by an extensive network of fortifications, vast gardens, ponds, canals, alleys, and fountains.

 The surrounding territories of Sigiriya were inhibited for several thousand years.
 Since the 3rd century BC, the rocky plateau of Sigiriya has served as a monastery.
-In the second half of the 5th-century king, Kasyapa decided to construct a royal residence here.
+In the second half of the 5th-century king, Kasyapa constructed a royal residence here.

 After his death, Sigiriya again became a Buddhist monastery until the 14th century, when it was abandoned.